laravel/jetstream-docs/1.x/features/authentication.md

 Within the `fortify` configuration file, you can also disable entire features of Fortify, such as the ability to update profile information or passwords.

+## Views / Pages

+When using the Livewire stack, the login view is displayed using the `resources/views/auth/login.blade.php` Blade template.
+When using the Inertia stack, this view is displayed using the `resources/js/Pages/Auth/Login.vue` template.
+The directories that contain these views also contain other authentication related views / pages for your application.

-## Customizing The Authentication Views
+### Customizing The Authentication Views

-Laravel Jetstream will automatically render the proper views for your application's login, registration, and other authentication screens.
+Laravel Jetstream will automatically render the proper views for your application's login and other authentication screens.
 However, sometimes you may wish to customize how a particular authentication view is rendered or the data that is received by the view.

 All of the authentication view's rendering logic may be customized using the appropriate methods available via the `Laravel\Fortify\Fortify` class.
-Typically, you should call this method from the `boot` method of your `JetstreamServiceProvider`:
+Typically, you should call this method from the `boot` method of your application's `App\Providers\JetstreamServiceProvider` class:

 ```php
 use Laravel\Fortify\Fortify;